Aram Chaos: More Images

 Quadrangle map of Oxia Palus labeled with major features.
 Aram Chaos is near the bottom of the image.

-Tography map of Oxia Palus region of Mars showing the location of a number of chaos regions, including Aram Chaos.
+Topographic map of Oxia Palus region of Mars showing the location of a number of chaos regions, including Aram Chaos.

 Wide view of Aram Chaos, as seen by HiRISE under the HiWish program.
 The black strip is where data was not gathered.

 Aram Chaos with a light toned mound as seen by HiRISE under the HiWish program.
 The mound probably contains water bearing minerals.

 Light toned mound as seen by HiRISE under the HiWish program.
 The mound probably contains water bearing minerals.

 Dark sand on top of light toned material, as seen by HiRISE under the HiWish program.